 a time to keep silence, and a time to speak;

 a time to love, and a time to hate;

 a time for war, and a time for peace.
 Ecclesiastes 3:1-8, ESV

-Erin Greco was born and raised in Eugene, Oregon but now lives in Kansas City, Missouri with her husband Gil, their son Wendell, and their dog Otis.
-She has a B.A. in Liberal Arts from Gutenberg College and has been a photographer, a designer, a professional organizer, a receptionist and a cashier.
+Erin Greco was born and raised in Eugene, Oregon but now lives in North Kansas City, Missouri with her husband Gil, their sons Wendell and Linford, and their dog Otis.
+She has a B.A. in Liberal Arts from Gutenberg College.
+Besides caring for her home and children, Erin works as a Professional Photographer.
+She has also been a designer, a professional organizer, a receptionist and a cashier.
 She’s been working on blog and internet-y things for over 15 years, and expressing herself through writing for much longer.
 (And she’s an INFJ and an Enneagram 4, for anyone who’s into that sort of thing.)